Guidelines on prosecuting cases involving communications sent via social media

-- When assessing whether a prosecution is required in the public interest for cases that fall within this category (that is category 12(4) above), prosecutors must follow the approach set out in these guidelines as well as the wider principles set out in the Code for Crown Prosecutors (the Code).
+When assessing whether a prosecution is required in the public interest for cases that fall within Category 4, prosecutors must follow the approach set out in these guidelines as well as the wider principles set out in the Code for Crown Prosecutors (the Code).

-- Since section 1 of the Malicious Communications Act 1988 and section 127 of the Communications Act 2003 (Category 4 cases) unless it can be shown on its own facts and merits to be both necessary and proportionate.
+Accordingly, no prosecution should be brought under section 1 of the Malicious Communications Act 1988 or section 127 of the Communications Act 2003 (Category 4 cases) unless it can be shown on its own facts and merits to be both necessary and proportionate.

-- A prosecution is unlikely to be both necessary and proportionate where:
+A prosecution is unlikely to be both necessary and proportionate where:

 - The suspect has expressed genuine remorse;